naivebird/news-sentiment-analysis/README.md

 ```
 vader_get_sentiment_scores: 1.02 seconds
 transformers_get_sentiment_scores: 29.16 seconds
+transformers_summarize_text: 783.12 seconds
 ```

 ### Observations
-VADER is a rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.
+VADER is a rule-based sentiment analysis tool specifically attuned to sentiments expressed in social media.
 It is fast and easy to use, but it has its limitations.
-It doesn't understand context, sarcasm, or irony, and it doesn't work well with long texts.
+It doesn't understand context, sarcasm, or irony and doesn't work well with long texts.
 It's good for short texts like tweets, but not for long articles.
 Transformers, on the other hand, is a state-of-the-art NLP model that can be fine-tuned for sentiment analysis and text summarization.
 It is much more accurate and can understand context, sarcasm, and irony.